cloud-gov/cg-site/_docs/ops/maintenance-list.md

 - Use our guides for reviewing cloud.gov alerts ([prometheus](https://github.com/cloud-gov/cg-deploy-prometheus/tree/master/bosh) for alert descriptions, links to the relevant rules, and starting points for reviewing each type of alert.
 - Was the alert caused by known maintenance or testing in dev environments?
 Check with other members of the cloud.gov team if you can't determine the source.
 - Is this a recurring alert?
-Search alert history to determine how frequently it is occuring and what event may have started its firing.
+Search alert history to determine how frequently it is occurring and what event may have started its firing.
 - Should the underlying condition have caused an alert?
 Alerts should only be raised when they're something we need to remediate.

 ### Is the alert a real issue?